Area under Management

 Overview

-Rotoehu Ecological Trust currently manages around 1367 hectares of native bush in Rotoehu Forest and Rotoehu Forest West, located around 30 minutes North East of Rotorua on Rotoehu Road.
-While Rotoehu Forest comprises of some 3,500 hectares, the Trust manages land comprising of Rotoehu Forest (Pongakawa Ecological Area, Otari Block, RF1 and RF2) and Rotoehu Forest West.
+The Rotoehu Ecological Trust currently oversees approximately 1493 hectares of native forest in Rotoehu Forest and Rotoehu Forest West, situated roughly 30 minutes northeast of Rotorua on Rotoehu Road.
+While Rotoehu Forest spans about 3,500 hectares, the Trust’s jurisdiction includes parcels within Rotoehu Forest (such as the Pongakawa Ecological Area, Otari Block, RF1, and RF2) as well as Rotoehu Forest West.

-Rotoehu Forest has sites of significance for Ngati Makino, Ngati Pikiao, Ngati Awa & Tuwharetoa ki Bay of Plenty.
-Ngati Makino have an active role in supporting the work of DOC in relation to kokako recovery.
+Within Rotoehu Forest lie significant cultural sites for Ngati Makino, Ngati Pikiao, Ngati Awa, and Tuwharetoa ki Bay of Plenty.
+Ngati Makino actively collaborate with the Department of Conservation (DOC) in efforts related to kokako recovery.

 Otari947.281711824